-A final exam will be given on material from the book and class discussions.
-It will consist of 2 parts: an online multiple choice exam (100 points) and two essay questions (100 points).
+There will be a final exam will be given on material from the book, class discussions, and presentations.
+It will consist of 2 parts: a multiple choice exam (100 points) given on our assigned date in our classroom, and two take-home essay questions (100 points).
 The essay questions will ask you to reflect and synthesize your understanding of ideas covered in the course.
+Do not think that because it is a take-home exam that it will be easy and quick; that is not the case!
 No make-up exams will be given.
 The final exam covers all chapters in our textbook.
+You will NOT be3 allowed to use your outlines during this exam.
 The essay part can be used to assess Course Learning Outcome #2.
+I

-I WILL NOT ACCEPT TAKE-HOME FINALS AFTER 8PM on December 10!!!
+WILL NOT ACCEPT TAKE HOME FINALS AFTER 8PM on Tuesday May 13!!!
 The late deduction of points available for papers is not available for the final!
-I will not be on campus at 8PM on December 10 but will check my email just after 8PM.
+I will be on campus on Tuesday May 13 in the middle of the day for the multiple choice part of the final, but I will not be on campus after 3PM on May 13, and will check my email just after 8PM.
 Allow plenty of time, to avoid technical problems.
-NO excuses will be accepted.